-The connection costs that will be recovered from micro-embedded generators will be detailed in the relevant DNSP's model standing offer that will reflect the DNSP's connection policy.
-The DNSP's connection policy, which is approved by the AER, must comply with the AER's connection charge guidelines and with the connection charge principles outlined in Chapter 5A.
+connection policy of that distribution business.
+The connection policy of a distribution business, which is approved by the AER, must comply with the AER's connection charge guidelines and with the connection charge principles outlined in Chapter 5A.
 These outline that micro-embedded generators:

-- can be required to make a contribution to the capital cost of an extension, which could arise when the distribution network is extended beyond the current boundary of the network, and - can be required to make a contribution to the capital cost of augmentation, but only if the service in question is not a basic connection service and a relevant DNSP threshold has been exceeded.
+- can be required to make a contribution to the capital cost of an extension, which could arise when the distribution network is extended beyond the current boundary of the network and - can be required to make a contribution to the capital cost of augmentation, but only if the service in question is not a basic connection service and a relevant distribution business threshold has been exceeded.

-Distributed generators that are not classified as micro-embedded generators (but below the 5MW AEMO registration threshold), can be charged for both the extension and augmentation costs related to their connection.
+Distributed generators that are not classified as micro-embedded generators (but below the 5 MW AEMO registration threshold), can be charged for both the extension and augmentation costs related to their connection.